RamanLab/iCOMIC_doc/docs/getting_started.md

 #### 3.1. iCOMIC overview

 iCOMIC is an open-source, stand-alone toolkit for genomic data analysis, characterized by a python based Graphical User Interface.
-The tool enables researchers with minimal programming expertise to draw consequential insights from DNA-Seq and RNA-Seq data.
+The tool enables researchers with minimal programming expertise to draw consequential insights from DNA-Seq and RNA-Seq data along with machine learning tools cTaG and NBDriver .

 #### 3.2.
 Install iCOMIC